gund999/TestMeasurementController/README.md

 * **Input Validation:** Implement more robust validation for all user inputs, ensuring data integrity and preventing common errors (e.g., ensuring numeric values where expected).

-* **Automated Measurement Sequences:** Develop a powerful feature to define, save, and execute automated sequences of commands and measurements, ideal for repetitive testing.

 * **Error Handling Improvements:** Expand error reporting with more specific details and more robustness to the addition of other instruments and subcommands.

-* **GPIB Integration:** Explore and integrate actual GPIB communication capabilities alongside the existing serial interface, if a physical GPIB hardware is available.

 * **User Preferences (WIP):** Allow users to save and load application preferences such as data logging settings, display settings, and default COM port settings.